-"Thermal temperature screening" means a non-contact means of measuring a person's temperature. §3 Health Screening.
+"Thermal temperature screening" means a non-contact means of measuring a person's temperature.

+- §3 Health Screening.
 All persons entering the State of Hawaii shall submit to a health screening as determined by the Director of Emergency Management to be necessary to prevent the spread of COVID-19 to protect the public health and safety.
-Any person violates this section if the person intentionally or knowingly:

-- Refuses or fails to truthfully, accurately and fully complete a Mandatory State of Hawaii Travel and Health Form defined in Section 2; or - (2) Refuses or fails to undergo thermal temperature screening conducted by state personnel.

-§4 Mandatory Self-Quarantine. (a) All persons entering the State of Hawaii shall be subject to mandatory selfquarantine, except:

-- (1) those persons performing critical infrastructure functions or who have otherwise been exempted by the Director of Emergency Management; or - (2) those persons who have obtained a negative COVID-19 test result, using a DOH-approved form, from a Trusted Testing Partner test administered within 72 hours from the final leg of departure and whose negative test results for the COVID-19 disease are either uploaded into the State's Safe Travels program prior to departure to the State or provided in written hard copy upon arrival in the State.

-(b) The period of self-quarantine shall begin from the day of entry into the State and shall last 14 days the number of days set forth in Section IV.B. of the emergency proclamation or the duration of the person's presence in the State, whichever is shorter.

-\$5 Order of Self Quarantine. (a) All persons subject to mandatory self-quarantine shall remain in self-quarantine for a period of 14 days the number of days set forth in Section IV.B. of the emergency proclamation, which period commences the day of arrival, or the duration of the person's presence in the State of Hawaii, whichever is shorter.
+Any person violates this section if the person intentionally, knowingly or recklessly: - (1) Refuses or fails to truthfully, accurately and fully complete a Mandatory State of Hawaii Travel and Health Form defined in Section 2; or - (2) Refuses or fails to undergo thermal temperature screening conducted by state personnel. - §4 Mandatory Self-Quarantine. (a) All persons entering the State of Hawaii shall be subject to mandatory self-quarantine, except: - (1) those persons performing critical infrastructure functions or who have otherwise been exempted by the Director of Emergency Management; or - test result, using a DOH-approved form, from a Trusted Testing Partner test administered within 72 hours from the final leg of departure and whose negative test results for the COVID-19 disease are either uploaded into the State's Safe Travels program prior to departure to the State or [provided-in written hard copy] are received by the traveler prior to the traveler's departure on the final leg of travel to Hawaii and are provided upon arrival in the State. - (3) those persons who have obtained validation that they have completed a vaccine regimen approved by the DOH and whose validation documentation is either uploaded into the State's Safe Travels program prior to departure to the State or provided [in written hard copy] upon arrival in the State.
+This exception for vaccinated travelers shall become effective upon approval of the Director of Emergency Management, which date and related details shall be available at https//hawaiicovid19.com/. - (b) The period of self-quarantine shall begin from the day of entry into the State and shall last the number of days set forth in Section IV.B. of the emergency proclamation or the duration of the person's presence in the State, whichever is shorter. - §5 Order of Self Quarantine. (a) All persons subject to mandatory self-quarantine shall remain in self-quarantine for the number of days set forth in Section IV.B. of the emergency proclamation, which period commences the day of arrival, or the duration of the person's presence in the State of Hawaii, whichever is shorter.